BDC Hamburger Icon

 Simplify your business’s accounting

 You should strongly consider using top small business accounting software to fine-tune your business’s finances.
-Accounting programs can generate balance sheets and cash flow statements automatically, as opposed to creating them by hand.
+Accounting programs can generate balance sheets and cash flow statements automatically so you don’t have to create them by hand.
 Software also reduces human error and eliminates inefficient manual data entry.

-The best accounting software is easy to use and able to integrate with your bank and other business apps.
-If you implement small business accounting software, you can significantly simplify your finances and put yourself on the path to building a solid balance sheet.
+The best accounting software is easy to use and can integrate with your bank and other business apps.
+If you implement small business accounting software, you can simplify your finances significantly and put yourself on the path to building a solid balance sheet.

-Mike Berner contributed to this article.
-Some source interviews were conducted for a previous version of the article.
+Kimberlee Leonard and Mike Berner contributed to this article.
+Source interviews were conducted for a previous version of the article.

 Did you find this content helpful?